 If you make changes to your original campaign, those changes won’t be reflected on your experiment.
 Making changes to either your original campaign or experiment while your experiment is running may make it harder to interpret your results.

-Set up an experiment
+Set up a custom experiment

 In some instances, you may encounter an error when trying to create an experiment.
 Here are a few reasons why this could happen, along with steps you can take to fix these errors.

 - Your original campaign already has a shared budget: Remove your campaign’s shared budget.
-Learn how.

 - Your original campaign already has an experiment running or scheduled during your selected dates: Try selecting dates that don’t coincide with another experiment.